 Below is a list of the locations that crews are welcome to meet runners.
 Runners must not be crewed at any other point than those listed below.
-More detailed rules for crews can be found in the infopacks.
+More detailed rules for crews, including limits on crew vehicle sizes, can be found in the infopacks.
 (Please note this list is subject to change at any time.
 Organisers reserve the right to add or remove locations without any prior notice.
 Removal of a location between now and race date will be noted at the top of this page).

 Cut off times apply only at aid stations.
 Listed cut offs at crew only locations are simply a guide and will not be enforced.

 Parking is on site and free of charge.
 Enter the estate from the A31 at the Avington Cross Roads.

 The site has its own sliproads on both the north and south bound carriageways of the A3.
 Follow the brown and white tourist board signs.
 As you come in to the park the visitor centre and parking is directly ahead.
 We are now IN THE MEADOW which is the second field behind the visitor centre so walk to the side of it and you will see the aid set up just alongside the trail.

 The aid station is located in the corner of the National Trust car park on Harting Down above the small village of South Harting.
 Following the South Harting/Chichester road (B2141) up the steep hill from South Harting, the car park entrance is at the top and off to the left. (sign at the car park entrance).